ADVANTICS/documentation/products/adm-pc-bi25/docs/6_Setting_up_ADM_PC_BI25.md

 | 7 | CAN LOW | Twisted pair between 6,7 |
 | 8 | Signal ground | Interface ground |

-> [!NOTE]
-> ADVANTICS has the mating CPT connector in stock, already crimped and ready for use.
+> **Note:** ADVANTICS has the mating CPT connector in stock, already crimped and ready for use.
 Please contact us for purchase information.

 ## 5.6.
 Module Chaining